younghochai/younghochai/README.md

-## Visit our repositories and contribute your idea to the opensource project
+## Contribute your idea to the opensource project

 ### 1. Visit our repositories
 ### [motion-matrix](https://github.com/younghochai/motion-matrix)